chaosparrot/talon_hud/content/README.md

 - icon: The icon to display, if any is set.
 - title: The text to display, if any is set.
 For cursor tracking, no text is rendered.
 - hover_visibility: Whether or not the region should be visible only if the pointer is in the region - Default keeps the region visible at all times.
+  If set to -1, the region will become visible only if the mouse isn't directly over the visible content
 - x: The X position of the region - Default 0
 - y: The Y position of the region - Default 0
 - width: The width of the region in pixels - Default 0